 In December 2018, the University of Central Florida Foundation, Inc. entered into a 20-year tax-exempt note with a bank for \$6,000,000 for the purchase of a building and related land.
-The note matures on October 1, 2038 at a fixed rate of 3.93 percent.
+The note matures on October 1, 2038, at a fixed rate of 3.93 percent.
 The purchased property, valued at \$5,919,395, represents security for the loan, and lease revenues generated from this building have been pledged for debt repayment.
 As of June 30, 2019, the remaining outstanding principal was \$6,000,000.

 In the event of default of the notes, interest rates are subject to change and other fees and penalties may be assessed.
 Upon any such default, the non-defaulting party shall have the right to pursue any and all available legal remedies in order to protect and enforce its rights.
+The notes are subject to acceleration if the lender reasonably deems itself insecure for any reason.